tc39/proposal-smart-pipelines/readme.md

 }
 ```
 This is equivalent to storing the topic value in a unique variable, then using
-that variable multiple times in an expression.
+that variable multiple times in an expression. `do` expressions are used here to
+remain equivalent to the pipeline versions, which are themselves expressions that
+are embeddable in other expressions.

 <tr>
 <td>